OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-security.md

 ### Basic Auth (API / CLI)

-HTTP Basic Authentication is also accepted on every endpoint.
+HTTP Basic Authentication is also accepted on every API endpoint except the public status endpoints (`/api/status`, `/api/engine/status`), which require no authentication.
 It is used by curl-based automation scripts (see [automated installation](../installation/disk-image.mdx)) and by tools that do not support JWT.

 :::tip